At Midtown Medical Clinic flu vaccines are still available. Remember this will still NOT BE TOO LATE to vaccinate.

 Our flu vaccination clinic finishes at the end of May but you can still receive your flu vaccine with no out of pocket consultation expense by booking an appointment with either Dr Ben Teoh or Dr Mark Martakis.
 The only cost is the flu vaccine itself, $30.00.
 Ben and Mark are available every day and you can arrange an appointment to see them by calling us on 9650 4284 or booking online: Dr Ben Teoh; Dr Mark Martakis.

 You can of course receive your flu vaccine during the course of a consultation with your regular Doctor.
 In this case there is a cost for your consultation in addition to the vaccine itself.

 This year there are some changes to the actual vaccines:

 The vaccines for those aged 65 and over are free for this age group and are specifically designed to provide increased protection for this older age group.
 These trivalent (three strain) vaccines work by generating a strong immune response and are more effective for this age group in protecting against influenza.
-We are expecting our supplies of these vaccines in April.

 The vaccine for those aged over 6 months to age 64 is a quadrivalent (4 strain) vaccine containing the follow four strains:

 A(H3N2): an A/Switzerland/8060/2017 (H3N2) like virus (new in 2019)

 Influenza, commonly known as the flu, spreads easily from person to person through infected droplets in the air and by hands.
 Vaccination is the single most effective way of preventing and stopping its spread.